wiloon/blog/content/post/archive-0/2012-09-22-vector-enumeration.md

 Enums implement java.io.Serializable so they can be serialized, but the Java serialization mechanism handles them specially to ensure that no new instances are ever created.

 Instances of an enumerated type are immutable: each enum value retains its identity.
-(We’ll see later in this chapter that you can add your own fields and methods to an enumerated type, which means that you can create enumerated values that have mutable portions.
+(We'll see later in this chapter that you can add your own fields and methods to an enumerated type, which means that you can create enumerated values that have mutable portions.
 This is not recommended, but does not affect the basic identity of each value.)

 Instances of an enumerated type are stored in public static final fields of the type itself.
-Because these fields are final, they cannot be overwritten with inappropriate values: you can’t assign the DownloadStatus.ERROR value to the DownloadStatus.DONE field, for example.
+Because these fields are final, they cannot be overwritten with inappropriate values: you can't assign the DownloadStatus.ERROR value to the DownloadStatus.DONE field, for example.

 By convention, the values of enumerated types are written using all capital letters, just as other static final fields are.